-The Downtown Milwaukee Campus Bookstore will be closed to customers.
+The Downtown Milwaukee Campus Bookstore is closed to customers.
 Textbook orders must be placed online at bookstore.matc.edu.
-Books will be shipped to students within one business day in most cases.
+Books will be shipped to students.
 In-person pickup is not available.
 Online purchasing options will expand to include other course materials, including supplies.
 Fees for shipping will be waived.

-The Spirit Shop, a small retail space located near the Campus Cafe at the Downtown Milwaukee Campus S Building, will have limited hours for walk-up service.
-Textbooks will not be available, but supplies, uniforms, course kits, and other items will be in stock.
+The Spirit Shop, a small retail space located near the Campus Cafe at the Downtown Milwaukee Campus S Building, offers limited hours for walk-up service.
+Textbooks are not available, but supplies, uniforms, course kits, and other items will be in stock.
 The Spirit Shop will operate with modified floor plans and will limit occupancy to employees only.
-No customers will be allowed into the retail area.
-Instead, customers will request items at a walk-up window, and store employees will retrieve the requested items.
+No customers are allowed into the retail area.
+Instead, customers request items at a walk-up window, and store employees retrieve the requested items.

-The following additional precautions will be used at the Spirit Shop:
+The following additional precautions are being used at the Spirit Shop:

-- All staff and customers will be required to use masks. - Plexiglass barriers will be installed to separate staff and customers. - Staff workstations are spaced 6 feet apart, and staff will practice appropriate social distancing at all times. - Signage, including posters and floor decals, will identify queuing locations, social distancing guidelines, and hygiene protocols. - The space will be cleaned once a day using recommended sanitizing protocols.
-Shop staff will sanitize high-touch surfaces throughout the day.
+- All staff and customers are required to use masks. - Plexiglass barriers are installed to separate staff and customers. - Staff workstations are spaced 6 feet apart, and staff practice appropriate social distancing at all times. - Signage, including posters and floor decals, identify queuing locations, social distancing guidelines, and hygiene protocols. - The space is cleaned once a day using recommended sanitizing protocols.
+Shop staff sanitize high-touch surfaces throughout the day.

-The Bookstores on the regional campuses will operate under the same conditions and precautions as the Spirit Shop.
+The Bookstores on the regional campuses will operate under the same conditions and precautions as the Spirit Shop throughout the Spring semester.